-Where possible, the company aims to reduce and control risk concentrations.
+Where possible, the company and the group aim to reduce and control risk concentrations.
 Concentrations of financial risk arise when financial instruments with similar characteristics are influenced in the same way by changes in economic or other factors.
 The amount of the risk exposure associated with financial instruments sharing similar characteristics is disclosed in more detail in the notes to the financial statements.